fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 To use the `set_name=` method normally, we would expect to do this: `sparky.set_name=("Spartacus")`, where the entire "set_name=" is the method name, and the string "Spartacus" is the argument being passed in to the method.

 Ruby recognizes that this is a setter method and allows us to use the more natural assignment syntax: `sparky.set_name = "Spartacus"`.
 When you see this code, just realize there's a method called `set_name=` working behind the scenes, and we're just seeing some Ruby *syntactical sugar*.

+Accessor methods allow us to interact with instance variables __outside of the class__ (i.e. after the object has been created).

 #### Naming convention
 Finally, as a convention, Rubyists typically want to name those getter and setter methods using the same name as the instance variable they are exposing and setting.